Atlanta VC Directory

 Socium Ventures[7]

-VC arm of Atlanta’s Cox Enterprises, managing a ~$600M+ fund.
-Invests $3–25M in Series A+ enterprise startups, focusing on AI/machine learning, fintech, govtech, B2B marketplaces, supply chain, sustainability, etc. Headquartered inside Cox in Atlanta.
+VC arm of Atlanta’s Cox Enterprises, managing exactly $600M across two funds: $300M Fund I (launched June 2023) and $300M Fund II (announced October 2024).
+Invests $3-25M in Series A+ enterprise startups, focusing on AI/machine learning, fintech, govtech, B2B marketplaces, supply chain, sustainability, etc. Headquartered inside Cox in Atlanta.

 Specialized Investors